%2F%2Fusers%2F85ea640d-521e-41f3-a0d6-7079370c191a%2Fratecard%2Funnamed.jpg&w=1200&q=75)

 Ready to take your surf casting game to the next level?
-Look no further than Ron Arra's top-rated private lessons on the scenic shores of Cape Cod.
-As a world-renowned angler and casting expert, Ron's personalized instruction is your ticket to landing more striped bass and making the most of Cape Cod's legendary fishing grounds.
-Whether you're a complete novice or looking to fine-tune your technique, this hands-on experience will have you casting like a pro in no time.
+Look no further than Ron Arra's private lessons on Cape Cod.
+As a world-renowned angler and casting champion, Ron's got the skills and know-how to transform your beach fishing technique.
+Whether you're a total newbie or looking to fine-tune your cast, this hands-on experience will have you slinging lures like a pro in no time.

 "I booked with Ron not having any experience with surf casting or ocean fishing.
 I grew up fly fishing for trout and have avoided surf fishing for the 3 years I've lived in Massachusetts because I never had any idea how to start.
 From the beginning, Ron set great expectations for what to expect - I learned how to cast further with less effort and how to read the water.
 While this trip is not about catching a fish (the casting lessons and fishing advice are more than enough), I was lucky enough to catch my first striper!
 I left my lesson feeling so much more confident about fishing in the surf, how to read water, and gear recommendations.
 Thank you Ron!" - Austin Stevens